searchspring/competencies/competencies/language-python.md

 * Pip (and other package managers)
 * Third party libaries such as `requests`, `BeautifulSoup`, `pandas`, `numpy`, etc...

-# Competency - Language Python - Level 2
+# Language: Python - Level 2

 ## How do you prove it?
 * For code you have submitted, your code reviews receive few syntactic corrections.